define42/gitlab-runner-virt-plugin/README.md

 - `max_use_count = 1` means each VM is used for exactly one job and then deleted.
 - `max_use_count = 5` means a VM can be reused for up to five jobs before Runner schedules it for removal.
+- `capacity_per_instance = 1` keeps the security boundary at one job per VM.
-- `capacity_per_instance = 1` is the safest default for isolated ephemeral runners.
+- `capacity_per_instance = 1` plus `max_use_count = 1` is the closest match to the standard GitHub-hosted runner isolation model.
 - `concurrent` should typically be `max_instances * capacity_per_instance`.

-If you use SSH keys instead of passwords, set `connector_config.key`.
+Use SSH keys for Runner connectivity.
+Set `key_path`.
 The plugin will derive the matching public key and install it via Ignition.
+`connector_config.password` does not work for Runner SSH connectivity here.

 To create the key referenced by `key_path`, run: